abhijit-hota/tcp-congestion-control-algorithm/README.md

 - **`core.py`**
   This file consists of one function called `simulate` which is contains the actual simulation code.
 The `simulate` function takes all the parameters which are required for the simulation and returns a sequential list of congestion windows to be used for plotting or logging.

-  The algorithm is documented in the form of comments.

 - **`utils.py`**
   This file contains a helper function that take the congestion window values as input and outputs a graph and writes them to a file.